-I don’t receive a script until my turn comes up, so I was also surprised at various things like, “Who’s this Kiman guy?”
+I don’t receive a script until my turn comes up, so I was also surprised at various things like, “Who’s this Keyman guy?”
 (Laughs) “Why is he riding on Yamato?”
-I didn’t know what had developed already, so Kiman might have been in a position like Dessler.
+I didn’t know what had developed already, so Keyman might have been in a position like Dessler.

 Interviewer: I thought that might be possible.